-Disable the Red Notification Badge from App Icons in iOS
+Disable the Red Notification Badge on App Icons on iPhone or iPad

 Don’t want to see the red badge notifications appear on iOS app icons anymore when an alert or notification has arrived for that app?
-Though they’re certainly useful for many apps, if you’re not a fan of these visual alert indicators, then you can disable these badge notifications and stop them from appearing on any app icons.
+You may have noticed that some apps display red notification badges on their app icons on iPhone and iPad, and though they’re certainly useful for many apps, if you’re not a fan of these visual alert indicators, then you can disable these badge notifications and stop them from appearing on any app icons.
 Once turned off, they will no longer be visible on the icons at all, whether the apps are sitting in the iPhone or iPad’s Dock or just stored on the home screen.

 For reference, iOS refers to these as “Badge App Icons” and they must be turned off on a per application basis, so here is how to do exactly that: